-GHA has determined that the majority of tenants speak English, The GHA staff can communicate in: English and Spanish.
-Given very limited resources GHA will not develop a written LEP plan, but will consider alternative ways to communicate and provide meaningful access.
+GHA has determined that most tenants speak English.
+The GHA staff can communicate in: English and Spanish.
+Given very limited resources GHA will not develop a written LEP plan but will consider alternative ways to communicate and provide meaningful access.